MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/data-management-api.md

 ## Authorization

 The Data management framework's package API uses OAuth 2.0 to authorize access.
 The API must be called by using a valid OAuth access token.
-For more information about OAuth 2.0 and Microsoft Azure Active Directory (Azure AD), see [Authorize access to web applications using OAuth 2.0 and Azure Active Directory](/azure/active-directory/develop/active-directory-protocols-oauth-code).
+For more information about OAuth 2.0 and Microsoft Microsoft Entra ID, see [Authorize access to web applications using OAuth 2.0 and Microsoft Entra ID](/azure/active-directory/develop/active-directory-protocols-oauth-code).
 For on-premises deployments, Active Directory Federation Services (AD FS) is used for authorization.

 > [!NOTE]
 > When you use the Client Credentials Grant flow, the application maintains an access control list.
-You can find the access control list at **System administration** \> **Setup** \> **Azure Active Directory applications**.
-The **Azure Active Directory applications** page shows the approved client IDs and the user security mapping that should be enforced when the API is called by using the Client Credentials Grant flow.
+You can find the access control list at **System administration** \> **Setup** \> **Microsoft Entra applications**.
+The **Microsoft Entra applications** page shows the approved client IDs and the user security mapping that should be enforced when the API is called by using the Client Credentials Grant flow.
 >
 > For on-premises deployments, this list must have a valid client ID from AD FS.
 Additionally, for on-premises use, **\<baseurl\>** in the following examples must append **/namespaces/AXSF** when a connection is made.